 05. Do you lose weight with Peloton bike?

 Ans.
-Riding peloton bike is a great form of aerobic exercise to speeds up the calorie-burning process.
+Riding a peloton bike is a great form of aerobic exercise to speed up the calorie-burning process.

 06. How much weight can I lose Cycling 1 hour a day?